Derived Palintiple Families and Their Palinomials: Open Questions and Future Work

 Given the variety of Young graph isomorphism classes \cite{kendrick_1,kendrick_2}, it is not surprising that not all asymmetric palintiples are derived palintiples.
-If we consider the example of the $(4,23)$-palintiple $(6,15,1)_{23}$, with carries $(c_2,c_1,c_0)=(2,1,0)$, it is not difficult to show that no 2-digit palintiple has these carries as digits.
-We might then ask if there is a more general principle at work here; perhaps the carries are not the digits of a palintiple, but rather the digits of a \textit{permutiple}.
+If we consider the example of the $(4,23)$-palintiple $(6,15,1)_{23}$ with carries $(c_2,c_1,c_0)=(2,1,0)$, it is not difficult to show that no 2-digit palintiple has these carries as digits.
+We might then ask if there is a more general principle at work here; perhaps the carries are not the digits of a palintiple, but rather, the digits of a \textit{permutiple}.
 Indeed, one sees that for the above case that $(2, 1, 0)_4 = 2 \cdot (1, 0, 2)_4$.
-While such examples are promising, one can verify that for the the $(11,17)$-palintiple $(14, 12, 5, 1)_{17}$, there is no permutation, base, or multiplier for which the carries $(c_3,c_2,c_1,c_0)=(3, 8, 9, 0)$ are a non-trivial permutiple.
+While such examples are promising, one can verify that for the $(11,17)$-palintiple $(14, 12, 5, 1)_{17}$, there is no permutation, base, or multiplier for which the carries $(c_3,c_2,c_1,c_0)=(3, 8, 9, 0)$ are a non-trivial permutiple.
 However, we do point out that there do seem to be strong connections, and naturally so, between palintiples and the more general permutiple problem.
 Thus, a more developed understanding of permutiples may very well provide a better understanding of palintiples.

 With the above in mind, we also mention that it is unknown if singly-derived or doubly-derived palintiples can be constructed from other asymmetric palintiples (neither 1089 nor shifted-symmetric).
 So far none have been found.
+Moreover, as mentioned at the end of Section 2, it is still unknown if cases of ``triply,'' ``quadruply,'' or similarly derived palintiples exist.
+A single case has yet to be found.